FAQ

 HMI supports students with learning differences, such as ADD, ADHD, dyslexia, etc. We are a small school with a high faculty-to-student ratio (4:1) allowing us to provide differentiated instruction and individualized attention to our students.
 Our classes are active and student-centered; they rely heavily on reading, writing, and group projects rather than tests and exams.
 This type of academic environment tends to privilege a variety of learners.
 We also offer extra time on in-class assignments for students who need it.
 We do not, however, have a Learning Support Specialist on our staff.
 The students who are most successful at HMI are those who have learned to manage their learning differences with a high degree of independence, as students are expected to be relatively self-sufficient in completing their workload.
 Students with an individualized education plan (IEP) or documented learning difference are asked to share related documentation with HMI during the enrollment process.
 Additionally, families are asked to contact us regarding any special test-taking requirements and, if applicable, submit a letter from The College Board so we may provide proper accommodations during the PSAT, SAT, and AP exams administered at HMI, or at a nearby testing site.

-Students facing mental health challenges at HMI can turn to their advisor, our dean of students, and our part-time licensed therapist.
+Students facing mental health challenges at HMI can turn to their advisor or our dean of students to collaborate on a path forward.
 Additionally, some students continue sessions with a mental health professional at home through video chat.
 While on backpacking expeditions, students have limited-to-no access to outside mental health professionals.
 Our rural location means mental health supports beyond those listed above is very limited.

 While some students with mental health challenges have thrived at HMI, others–particularly those with moderate to severe mental health issues–have struggled significantly on our wilderness expeditions and on campus because of the intensity of living in remote areas, exposure to situations outside of our control (such as weather), and the lack of private time and space.
 Many students who struggle in similar situations at home have not found intensive wilderness and residential settings easier to navigate.
 For these reasons, we do not recommend HMI for a student who has recently completed a residential behavioral therapy program.